gnunicorn/blog/_posts/2013-05-23-make-system-unsustainable.md

 layout: post
 title: "Make unsustainable Systems "
 description: "Last week I was writing about how it should be [every companies goal to eventually become obsolete](/2013/05/15/cease-to-exist/) as fundamental parts of their DNA in order to make sure they are working on something with high social impact - instead of just financial gain.
 The ignorant person I am, I totally turned a blind eye on the survivability-feature every system must have; if they don't they eat themselves up over time.
 Which is especially true for companies."
 category:
-tags: ["insights", "thoughts", "legal", "companies"]
+tags:
+  - "insights"
+  - "thoughts"
+  - "legal"
+  - "companies"
 ---
 {% include JB/setup %}